 Not all programs are alike.
-Here are five crucial factors to consider when reviewing your options to apply for an online degree:
+Here are five crucial questions to consider when reviewing your options for an online degree program.

 2. How fast can I graduate?
 Most people assume that online higher education automatically ensures a fast track to graduation because of the flexibility of the internet.
 The reality can be very different.
 Depending on the school’s policies you could be held back from moving through your degree as quickly as possible.
 Here are some things to consider:

 - How much can I transfer from my previous college experience?
 Many schools accept previous college coursework, even if you did not finish your degree.

 - Can I leverage my current work experience in earning my degree?
 Many adults considering returning to school are earning degrees in fields where they already work.
 A few schools offer competency-based education, which allows you to speed up your degree progress by moving more quickly through topics you already know well.

 - How does the school support me while in the degree program?
 Distance learning can seem lonely.
 Make sure the school you select has an excellent support system to help you along the way.

 - How many courses can I take at a time?
 Depending on the school, you may be limited on how fast you can take courses.
 Even online universities often require you to log in to courses at a given time throughout the course of a semester.
 Other schools open access for you to work on courses on your own schedule, enabling you to take as many courses as you are able to complete in a term.
 Important side note: Online colleges have different definitions for terms/semesters than traditional schools (example: WGU terms are on a six-month schedule).